Aggregation of study load 010-22033035

 Aggregation

-Education providers break up academic years into shorter study periods such as semesters, trimesters, terms, etc. If a student is enrolled in and undertaking 75% (or an approved concessional study load percentage) of the normal Equivalent Full-Time Student Load (EFTSL) in a shorter study period, they would meet the study load requirement for the study period.
+Education providers break up academic years into shorter study periods such as semesters, trimesters, terms, etc. A student would meet the study-load requirement for the study period if they are:

-However, if their study load in a shorter study period is less than the required amount, they may be able to add the study loads of more than one shorter study period together.
-This is known as aggregation of study load.
+However, if their study-load in a shorter study period is less than the required amount, they may be able to add the study-loads of more than one shorter study period together of the course they are undertaking.
+This is known as aggregation of study-load.

 - the student is able to enrol over the entire aggregation period at the start of the period

-- the study load over the aggregation period is 75% (or an approved concessional study load percentage) of the normal EFTSL, and
+- the study-load over the aggregation period is 75% (or an approved concessional study-load percentage) of the normal amount of full-time study, and

 - the shorter periods that make up the aggregation period are consecutive